In this travel guide to gay Tampa, we've put together our top recommendations and tips from our first-hand experience traveling here as a gay couple.

 Prices at Casa Puente Guesthouse start from $89 per night:

 Ybor City is where you'll find the gay nightlife of Tampa!
 The famous pretty Old City of Tampa has a vibrant gay scene that gets busy every evening, particularly at weekends.
 Bradley's is the main gay bar which is usually the busiest with a few dotted around it.
 Outside of Ybor City is the City Side Lounge, which is famous for its themed events.
 We summarise them all below:

 Bradley's is the place to come to start the night.
-It's busy here whatever day of the week you come, thanks to the large community of LGBTQ student in Tampa.
-For example, on Monday evenings they have a 2 for 1 Happy hour on all drinks, on Thursdays an amateur ʂtriþ contest and on Friday evenings a series of drag shows.
+It's busy here whatever day of the week you come, thanks to the large community of LGBTQ students in Tampa.
+For example, on Monday evenings they have a 2-for-1 Happy hour on all drinks, on Thursdays an amateur ʂtriþ contest, and on Friday evenings a series of drag shows.
 Bradley's also has a dance area, which gets busy after midnight.

-City Side is the only gay bar of Tampa not in Ybor City.
+City Side is another gay bar in Tampa not in Ybor City.
 It's a building with 3 bars inside and a stage, which is the focal point of the daily themed events.
 Check out Drag Bingo on Sundays, the ‘Darts and Bingo Tournaments' on Tuesdays and Thursdays, Karaoke on Wednesdays and Saturdays, and the hot boy ʂtriþþer show on Friday nights.
 City Side also has occasional drag shows happening – check their Facebook page for the latest info.

 City Side is located at 3703 Henderson Boulevard, outside of Ybor City, southwest of downtown. it is open every evening until around 3am.